-This week marks Dementia Action Week 2019, a week that unites individuals, workplaces and communities to take action and improve the lives of people living with dementia.
-In honour of this, our specialist Wills, Trusts and Probate team have put together a list of some of the practical issues to consider when supporting a loved one with dementia.
+In support of Dementia Action Week 2021, our specialist Wills, Trusts and Probate team has put together a list of some of the practical issues to consider when supporting a loved one with dementia.

 The period following a dementia diagnosis is an incredibly difficult time for everyone involved, but it is important to consider the following steps as early as possible in order to ensure the future wishes of the person living with dementia are correctly carried out.
 Getting these practical issues sorted early on, and while your loved one is still capable of making reasoned decisions, can ease the pressure later down the line.
 It can also help to combat the fear of not knowing if you are doing the right thing.